johanhelsing/johanhelsing.github.io/_posts/2019-09-06-choosing-a-graphics-pipeline-in-unity-2019.3.md

 Right now, there are three options:

 - The old stack
-- The high definition render pipeline, HDRP
+- The high definition render pipeline/HDRP
-- The universal render pipeline, UWRP (formerly light weight render pipeline, LWRP)
+- The universal render pipeline (formerly lightweight render pipeline/LWRP)

 So which one should you use?